Top 10 Films

 Year: 1969

-💬 Favorite Quote
+💬 Favourite Quote

 Shouldn't take more than a couple of days.
 I'm not picky.
 As long as she's smart, pretty, and sweet, and gentle, and tender, and refined, and lovely, and carefree...